 - Gradual progression – Both peloton rides implement progressive overload, where you slowly add more intensity throughout the class.
 The difference is that peloton climb rides are more challenging.

 Another thing these two have in common is they can be done every day.
 Training below the lactate threshold doesn’t beat up the body.

-Plus, in my article “peloton low impact rides” I mentioned that low-intensity classes are a viable way to maintain your workout mileage if you train for endurance events (like marathon or triathlon).
+Plus, in my article about peloton low impact rides, I mentioned that low-intensity classes are a viable way to maintain your workout mileage if you train for endurance events (like marathons or triathlons).

 This means you can use low-impact rides for your “active rest days” in between HIIT or strength training days.

 On the other hand, climb rides are more energy demanding, therefore, they are not the best option for active recovery.